top of page

 As mentioned, the most important role is to provide you with a clear picture of the financial health of your construction company.

-When you record full details, do bookkeeping for contractors, and track every transaction, you know exactly where your construction company is marking and spending money.
+When you record full details, do , and track every transaction, you know exactly where your construction company is marking and spending money.
 Everything from a new bank loan to an invoice from a supplier is recorded inappropriate categories, making it easier to find.
+A well-organized chart of accounts also contributes to the financial success of construction companies by supporting better financial management and decision-making.

 How to create a chart of accounts for a construction company